keyasinghkya/keyasinghkya.github.io/content/projects/teaching/seeds-workshop.md

 categories:
   - workshop
   - teaching
-  - 2025
 tags:
-  - denmark
   - creative facilitation
   - collaboration
   - OBS
 draft: false
 ---
 ### Workshop description + requirements:
 My workshop explored our presence and perception of reality at the residency/farm through audiovisual media.
-Drawing from my practise of continuous consumption and actively processing said consumption through video, we investigated how our surroundings shaped our identities and creative expressions.
+Drawing from my practise of continuous consumption and actively processing said consumption through video, we investigated how our surroundings shaped our present identities and creative expressions.
 Actively learning from and engaging in the regenerative practises of the farm, this workshop provided the space and time for the residents to create together.
-During this workshop, we collected audiovisual information from our immediate surroundings while composing a live a/v set together.
-What happens when we bring insert play and collaboration into our individual creative practises?
+During this workshop, we gathered photo, video, sound and text materials while composing a live a/v set together.
+How does performing live together reshape what we make individually?

 ### Process
 **pre-workshop task for the residents:**